csjx/d1-membership-plan-mgmt/membership-plan-management.rst

     activate Aventri
         Aventri --> Bookkeeper : attendeeInfo

-        activate Bookkeeper
-            Bookkeeper -> Bookkeeper : subscription = subscribe(customer, product[])
-            note right
+        note left
             We translate the attendeeInfo
             into a customer and product
         end note

+        activate Bookkeeper
+            Bookkeeper -> Bookkeeper : updateOrder(status = paid)
+            loop for product in products
+                Bookkeeper -> Bookkeeper : subscription = subscribe(customer, product)
-            Bookkeeper -> Bookkeeper : createQuota(subscription, product[])
+                Bookkeeper -> Bookkeeper : createQuota(subscription, product)
                 note left
                     Quotas are created for each product
                     for the customer Subject.
 Group
-                Subject quotas come later for
+                    Subject quotas are established for
-                group resources (portals, repos, etc.)
+                    group resources (portals, storage, etc.)
+                    by updating the subscription.
                 end note
+            end
         deactivate Bookkeeper

-        Aventri --> Researcher : success page
+        Aventri -->o Researcher : success page
-        note right
+        note left
             We need to determine if
             Aventri supports a redirect
             URL on success to get the